nimitha-patakamuri/Airfare-Price-Prediction/README.md

 # Airfare Prediction

-This project aims to predict the price of airplane tickets based on various input variables such as date, day, locations, etc.
+This project aims to predict the price of airplane tickets based on various input variables such as date, day, locations, etc , Building best predictor model with Airline data  analysis & prediction future prices of flight tickets.(Client : Airlines – Indigo /Vistara)

 ## Table of Contents